Tedby141/Tedby141/README.md

 Dni if you harass people for any reason (unless they're an actual horrid person like a predator)

 Proship is a heavy dni.
-It horribly messes with your mind if desentisied to it.
-[If you're proship please read this](https://fictiondoesaffectreality.carrd.co/#sources).
-Because fiction DOES affect reality and it did affect mine.
+It horribly messes with your mind if desentisied to it because fiction DOES affect reality and it did affect mine.
 Agree to disagree, i don't care, but proship do not interact with me no matter if its directly or indirectly.
 Please stay away from me as I am NOT a safe space/person for proshippers to be around.

 ★
 </details>